Samagra-Development/user-service/docs/user service/core-features.md

 User service provides login services for user Login and Registration.

-Log-In: With the User service Login, The organization can configure sign in portals into their software applications.
-The user credentials are stored in the organization database while the User service acts as an authentication gateway between the application and the database that will fetch those login credentials.
-One advantage of this service is that, Instead of programming different authentication systems for different applications, we can use the same User service login portal for all organization applications.
+- **Log-In**: With the User service Login, The organization can configure log-in portals into their  applications.
+The user credentials are stored in the organization auth (like Fusion Auth).
+The User service provides a ready-made API, which can be leveraged by the application to connect with its Auth for allowing Login.

-Sign Up: We can integrate registration portals in a software application using User service.
-When the user registers, User service will act as a middleman to store the newly created user credentials in the organization database.
+The key benefits offered by user service are:

+1. Readymade backend APIs - Applications can configure their credentials and start using the APIs without doing any backend development.
+2. Load Balancing - The APIs are built in a way that mitigates the DevOps task for the application to manage load in case of event-driven, one-off high usage.
+It scales horizontally to process all the requests

+- Sign Up: User service also provides APIs for creating your own users and creating the entries for the users in the application's auth (Like Fusion Auth).
+User service can integrate with Application Auth through configuration.
+It allows for dynamic user attributes to be sent, as per the application's requirements.

 ### 2. Reset/Forgot Password

 When a user creates a profile but is unable to recall his current password or the user credentials are lost due to some reasons.
 In such cases, a system to reset the existing password may be very helpful to the user.

-We can invoke a reset password functionality from user service in our android and web applications.
+We can invoke a reset password functionality from user service in our applications.
 If a case arises where the user has forgotten his password he can simply click on the “reset password” button.
 This action will take the user to a different portal where he will be asked to enter his mobile number in a textfield.
 The user will then receive an OTP from the user service backend that will contain the steps to reset a user password.
 For example,

 >shiksha saathi "reset password" portal which uses an user service instance